bharleyMindera/TechnicalExercise/docs/story3.md

 - Create login/register forms
 - Store "logged in" state in React
 - Show different UI for logged in vs guest users
-- Use localStorage to persist login state
+- Use localStorage to persist login state and personal movie data

 ### Full Stack Approach